-In our opinion, the accompanying consolidated statements of financial position and the related consolidated statements of activities and cash flows present fairly, in all material respects, the financial position of Clarkson University (the "University") as of June 30, 2012 and 2011, and the changes in their net assets and their cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
-These consolidated financial statements are the responsibility of University's management.
+In our opinion, based on our audits and the report of other auditors, the accompanying consolidated statements of financial position and the related consolidated statements of activities and of cash flows present fairly, in all material respects, the financial position of Clarkson University (the "University") at June 30, 2012 and 2011, and the changes in their net assets and their cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+These consolidated financial statements are the responsibility of the University's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
 We did not audit the financial statements of The Beacon Institute, Inc., a wholly-owned subsidiary, which statements reflect total assets of \$11,806,444 of the related consolidated total as of June 30, 2012, and total revenues of \$2,997,122 of the related consolidated total for the year then ended.
 Those statements were audited by other auditors whose report thereon has been furnished to us, and our opinion expressed herein, insofar as it relates to the amounts included for The Beacon Institute, Inc., is based solely on the report of the other auditors.
-We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+We believe that our audits and the report of other auditors provide a reasonable basis for our opinion.

 As discussed in Note 12 to the consolidated financial statements, the University acquired The Beacon Institute, Inc. effective October 3, 2011 and accounted for it in accordance with ASC 958, Not-for-Profit Entities.
-In addition, as discussed in Note 3 to the consolidated financial statements, the University changed the manner in which it classifies accumulated total investment returns within net assets as a result of the adoption of ASC 958, Not-for-Profit Entities (formerly FASB Staff Position No. 117-1) as of July 1, 2010.
+In addition as discussed in Note 3 to the consolidated financial statements, the University changed the manner in which it classifies accumulated total investment returns within net assets as a result of the adoption of ASC 958, Not-for-Profit Entities (formerly FASB Staff Position No. 117-1) as of July 1, 2010.